C3-PRO/c3-pro-ios-framework/README.md

 Instead, you can use Swift code in your app, using a [mix and match][mix-match] approach, to connect the C3-PRO components to the Objective-C bits in your app.

 See the [install instructions](Install.md), then use `C3PRO` in your code and start coding.
+Below is a short overview of the components, click the links to get more information about what the component can do for you.
+The [technical documentation][docs] is available as well.
 We also have a [sample app][] that demonstrates how some of the components can be used.

 ```swift